lemoal-t/oriongraphdb/docs/ARCHITECTURE_ORIONGRAPH.md

   - Markdown files, e.g.:
     - `02_knowledge/memory/user-<id>.md`
     - `02_knowledge/memory/workstream-<id>.md`
-  - These get indexed by AxonGraph like any other doc.
+  - These get indexed by OrionGraph like any other doc.
-- **Owner:** Orion (ETL writes them; AxonGraph indexes & serves them).
+- **Owner:** Orion (ETL writes them; OrionGraph indexes & serves them).

 Later, memories can also be reflected into a `memories` table in SQLite/Postgres.